RYUHOHYUN/greenguard-amr-navigation/docs/my_contribution.md

 The following components were part of the full GreenGuard team system, but they were not my main implementation responsibility:

 * YOLO detection model
-* laptop camera-based tomato inspection logic using a camera connected on top of the TurtleBot4
+* tomato inspection using only the built-in webcam of a laptop mounted on top of the TurtleBot4
 * fixed webcam-based detection trigger
 * Mission Manager logic for event handling
 * detection-event-based tracking behavior